 To view and manage a particular open case, navigate to Support > Support Cases.
-Under the Open tab, click the case title of the specific case whose details you want to update.
-The following screen that includes all details of the case will appear.
+Under the Open tab, click the case title.
+A screen with all details of the case appears.

 Add comment or attachment

 To provide new information about the case or respond to Adobe Customer Care, you can add comments after the case creation.
 Insert a new comment to your case by clicking Add comment under the Discussion tab.
 Then, click Submit.
-Similarly, to add a new attachment, select Add attachment under the Discussion tab.
-Upload your file(s) and click Submit.
+Similarly, to add an attachment, select Add attachment under the Discussion tab.
+Upload your files and click Submit.

 You can attach relevant files under 20 MB to the case, for example, a screenshot of the error.
 Executable and DLL files are not supported.

 Close or escalate a case

 To close a case, click Close Case under the Actions tab.
 In rare cases where you are not satisfied with the case resolution, you can escalate a case.
 To do so, click Escalate Case under the Actions tab.

 In such cases, provide details about why you want to escalate a case in the relevant fields.
 Then, click Submit.

 To email case notifications to multiple people, click the three dots opposite the Contact tab.
 Then, select Update contacts.
 In the window that appears, add the relevant email addresses.
 You can notify up to ten people.